-Adrienne works as the Community Outreach Manager and Employment Specialist at 70 Million Jobs.
+Adrienne works as the Community Outreach Manager at 70 Million Jobs.
 She oversees community organization and government partnerships, and has facilitated reentry partnership projects in over 30 states.
 After graduating from the University of California Berkeley in 2016 with a Bachelor’s Degree in Rhetoric, she worked in Corporate Law at Clerkin Lynch Solicitors in Dublin, Ireland on the largest litigation case in the country’s history.
 Previously, she created and co-facilitated a UC Berkeley course on topical news in the modern media, and worked as an Editing Intern at Red Arrow Media Group.

 Alex joins us after working at an integrated marketing and communications firm- Image Unlimited Communications in Boston.
 As an experienced Digital Account Executive, Alex has a demonstrated history in the marketing and advertising industry also working with the Brooklyn Nets and New York Knicks.
 He’s a graduate of St. Johns University and has a Master’s Degree from Suffolk University.